MiticaMatthews/Azure-Labs/Labs/003/readme.md

 az vm deallocate --ids $(az vm list --query "[].id" -o tsv)
 ```

 **Deallocate:** Stops VM completely.
-Halts billing for compute resources but still charged for storage (OS and data disks attached to the VM).
+Halts billing for compute resources but is still charged for storage (OS and data disks attached to the VM).
 Suitable for more long-term cost management strategies where VMs may be inactive for extended periods, essentially pausing compute costs until needed again.

 ### Delete VM
 Delete your virtual machine using the following command: